OPTANO/optano.algorithm.tuner/Doc/developerDoc/bbob.md

 ## Customization
 The BBOB tuning classes are a simple example on [how to customize <i>OPTANO Algorithm Tuner</i>](advanced.md) to your liking.

-As the BBOB python 2.7 script takes a file, including the corresponding BBOB function ID, as input, we need to implement a function `CreateInstancesFilesAndReturnAsList` in `BbobUtils`, which takes care of creating the appropriate instance files.
+As the BBOB python 2.7 adapter script takes a file, including the corresponding BBOB function ID, as input, we need to implement a function `CreateInstancesFilesAndReturnAsList` in `BbobUtils`, which takes care of creating the appropriate instance files.
 Moreover we have to implement `ITargetAlgorithm` and `ITargetAlgorithmFactory`, which are implemented in `BbobRunner` respectively `BbobRunnerFactory`.
 Additionally, we have to take care of parsing the BBOB tuner specific parameters in the `BbobRunnerConfigurationParser` and create the respective `BbobRunnerConfiguration`.
 Finally, note, that the target function of minimizing the BBOB function value is already implemented by `SortByValue`, and the relevant result by `ContinuousResult`.

 The complete call to the tuner is built in `Program.cs`.